Authentic Lessons for 21st Century Learning

 15 Minute(s)

 Introduce the lesson using the attached Lesson Slides.
-Slide 3 displays the lesson’s Essential Questions: What are parent graphs?
-How are the transformations of parent graphs related?
-What are the general rules for the transformation of parent graphs?
+Slide 3 displays the lesson’s essential question: How are the transformations of parent graphs related?
 Slide 4 identifies the lesson’s learning objectives.
 Review each of these with your class to the extent you feel necessary.

 Before starting the activity, have students pick a partner.
-Students need a graphing calculator or access to desmos.com to complete the activity.
+Students need a graphing calculator or access to the Desmos Studio graphing calculator to complete the activity.
 Go to slide 5 and display the equations y = x, y = 2x, and y = ½x for the students.
 Have the students use the graphing calculator to graph each function and ask them to compare and contrast the resulting graphs.
 Using Think-Pair-Share, have students share their answers.
-Choose a few students to share with the class.
+Choose a few students and ask them to share their answers with the class.

 Go to slide 6 and pose the same question using y = x + 1, y = x – 2, and y = x + 3.
 Discuss how these changes resulted in different graphs than the previous ones.